casta-spes-tech/rosdep_rules/README.md

 You can test that the list was accepted by runnig `rosdep resolve <key-name>` for one of our custom keys

-To test with different Os settings use
+To test with different os settings use

 ```
 rosdep resolve <key-name> --os=OS_NAME:OS_VERSION